Jan. 6 panel subpoenas Secret Service for erased texts

 Hutchinson recalled being told about a confrontation between Trump and his Secret Service detail as he angrily demanded to be driven to the Capitol, where his supporters would later breach the building.
 She also recalled overhearing Trump telling security officials to remove magnetometers for his rally on the Ellipse even though some of his supporters were armed.

-Those agents quickly disputed some details of that account.
+Some details of that account were quickly disputed by those agents.
 Robert Engel, the agent who was driving the presidential SUV, and Trump security official Tony Ornato are willing to testify under oath that no agent was assaulted and Trump never lunged for the steering wheel, a person familiar with the matter told the AP.
 The person would not discuss the matter publicly and spoke on condition of anonymity.

 With evidence still emerging, the Jan.
 6 committee has scheduled its next hearing to take place Thursday in prime time.
 The eighth in a series of hearings that began in early June will take a deeper look into the three-hour-plus stretch when Trump failed to act as a mob of supporters stormed the Capitol.